pschou/psudo/README.md

   -pw string
         Send password for line matching (default "^\\[sudo\\] password for ") -s string
-        Script to execute remotely
+        If present, the script is uploaded and then executed remotely.
+If there are arguments after the string, they are assigned to the positional parameters, starting with $1.
-  -u string
+  -sh string
+        BaSH path to use for executing the script (-s) or command (-c) flags (default "/bin/bash") -u string
+        Use this user rather than the current user
+Arg Options:
-        Use this user rather than the current user Args for script: file:filename.tmp - Upload a file into a temporary directory and give the path to the script arg:-c            - Specify an argument to feed into the script
+  file:f.tgz - Upload a file into a temporary file and pass as an arg. arg:-c     - Specify an argument to feed into the script (default if not specified) arg:file:t - Stacking is necessary if an arg must have the prefix "file:"
 Examples:
-  psudo -c "date"  # print the date (for checking that the clocks are matching) psudo -s "script.sh" arg:-c file:out  # upload the file "out" and execute the script with args psudo -s "script.sh" -- -c file:out  # same but without the need for arg: prefix
+  psudo -H host1,host2 date  # Print the date, ie: checking that the clocks are matching. psudo -h hf -s script.sh -- -c              # Upload and run script.sh and pass a '-c' arg as $1. psudo -h hf -s script.sh arg:-c file:out    # " and pass in an uploaded file path as second arg. psudo -h hf tar -C /tmp -zvxf file:f.tgz    # Call a command with args. psudo -h hf -c "echo hello; echo world"     # A string of commands. psudo -h hf -c 'mv $0 /tmp/a && mv $1 /dev/shm/b && chmod 755 /dev/shm/b' file:aFile file:bFile
+    # Complex example sending two files into different locations and changing mode
 ```

 Example: